qwc-services/qwc-services.github.io/src/topics/FeatureInfo.md

 ## Feature form<a name="feature-form"></a>

-The `FeatureForm` plugin displays picked features in a feature form as configured in `QGIS &rarr; Layer properties &rarr; Attributes form`.
+The `FeatureForm` plugin displays picked features in a feature form as configured in `QGIS → Layer properties → Attributes form`.
 It queries the features via `qwc-data-service`, and hence only works for layers with `postgresql` data source.

 See [Designing the edit forms](Editing.md#edit-forms) for more information on designing edit forms.